gitmachtl/scripts/cardano/mainnet/README.md

 Basically, you have to do all HW-Wallet related things directly with the hardware wallet.

 *) You can overcome some of the issues by using a Hybrid-StakeAddress with the Hardware-Wallet.
 In that case you can work with the HW stake keys like with normal CLI keys, only the payment keys are protected via the HW Wallet (MultiOwner-ComfortMode).
-Creating such a Hybrid-StakingAddressCombo for a HW-Wallet is supported by the script ```./03a_genStakingPaymentAddr.sh <name> hwpayonly``` command.
+Creating such a Hybrid-StakingAddressCombo for a HW-Wallet is supported by the script ```./03a_genStakingPaymentAddr.sh <name> hybrid``` command.
+Check the different key-types [here](#choose-your-preferred-key-type-for-your-owner-pledge-accounts)

 </details>